 When you're skilled at influencing and being persuasive, you can get more out of life.
 Knowing how to navigate difficult conversations allows you to put and keep more money on the table for your business, employer, and family.

-There are many challenges in negotiations, but one of the biggest is having limited access to information.
+: There are many challenges in negotiations, but one of the biggest is having limited access to information.
 It's the nature of every negotiation.
-You don't know what the other person is willing or has the capacity to offer, their bottom line, and the concessions they can or will make.
+You don't know what the other person is willing or can offer, their bottom line, and the concessions they can or will make.

 You have to probe and use effective listening skills to uncover information to limit as many information holes as possible.

 : What are common themes in successful negotiations?

 : Keeping your bottom line in mind is critical to success.
 Often, people get distracted by low totem pole priorities.
 When I've worked with my clients in complex negotiations, I have to remind them of what they want so they don't "sweat the small stuff."
 When they've kept a keen focus on the big picture, they're able to be more strategic and end up getting more of what they want in the end.

 : Personality can make or break negotiations.
 The only thing you can control in a negotiation is yourself, and how you will respond to new information and the actions of the other party.
 When egos, snarky attitudes, and disrespectful behavior get in the way, they can derail discussions.